Riiven Threads

 Six Sciences Inside One Bulb

 You flipped a light switch this morning and thought nothing of it.
-The photons that hit your retina were the result of six fields of science that had never collaborated until about fifteen years ago.
+The photons that hit your retina were the result of six fields of science that matured independently and only lined up about fifteen years ago.
 A crystal grower in Nagoya.
 A phosphor chemist tuning yellow powder onto a blue chip.
 A metrologist arguing about what a lumen even means.
 A thermal engineer obsessed with 65 degrees.
 A biologist measuring the hormone in your blood at midnight.
 A standards committee in Geneva.
 The bulb above your desk is not a product.
 It is a negotiated treaty between disciplines that spent decades ignoring each other, finally signed in 2014 when Stockholm handed out a physics Nobel for the color blue.

 When the fields matured

 Each field had to produce a specific result before LED Lighting could exist as you know it.
-This is when they did.
+The timeline below shows when each one arrived.

 Sorted by maturation year, from the oldest foundation to the newest refinement.